 As a participant, you’ll need data submission resources for the current measurement year from our vendors, Onpoint Health Data and FinThrive Healthcare, Inc. (formerly TransUnion), as well as comprehensive information on audit requirements and guidelines.

 Health plans that participate in the AMP Commercial HMO and Medi-Cal Managed Care programs get a recommended value-based incentive payment design that they can adapt as needed to reward high-performing providers.
 Our AMP programs use a shared savings model that focuses on quality, cost, and resource use.

-IHA conducts a call for public comment prior to finalizing measures, specifications, and program or policy changes.
-Each fall, AMP program participants and stakeholders from across the healthcare industry participate in public comment to provide input on the future of performance measurement and reporting at IHA.
+Every year, IHA conducts a public comment period before finalizing measures, specifications, and programs or policy changes for the AMP program.
+Through this opportunity, AMP program participants and stakeholders from across the healthcare industry provide input on future performance measurement and reporting at IHA.

 IHA’s 2022 Public Comment Period ran from October 10-28.
 Each comment received during public comment is reviewed by the appropriate committee or program area.
 Responses to public comments, including applicable changes, were approved by the IHA Program Governance Committee before being incorporated where appropriate.